 This is an old style of projector.
 You placed photographic prints on a platen underneath the hulk of the machine and turning a handle on the side raised the photo into its bowels, for the image to magically appear on a screen at the other end of the carriage, all be it very faint.
 On many occasions these railway pictures would be shown to the assembled railway enthusiasts and train spotters alike, to the live soundtrack of a steam engine shunting the goods yard below.

 For me, train spotting had been a road to freedom from a very early age.
 Parents at that time were happy that their sons had a hobby that fully occupied them, without parental involvement.
 Can you imagine a parent today allowing their 13 year old son and his mates, whoever they were, to catch a train from Scarborough and travel all the way to Manchester and back.
-In the time of the Jimmy Savile abuse revelations, these events seem very alien.
+Nowadays, these events seem very alien.
 Oh, and the archive pictures you see of train spotters in their school blazers on the end of station platforms.
 This was nothing to do with allegiance to their school, it was probably as in my case, that this was the only jacket they possessed.
 This was a very different world.